 By: Holly Wilcox

-We’re almost half way into Plastic Free July, how are you doing?
-Going plastic free in Hong Kong isn’t easy, but it’s possible!
-If you haven’t even started, don’t worry, it’s never too late to get involved!
-Here are 8 tips to getting your plastic free Hong Kong life up and running.
+We’re almost through Plastic Free July; how are you doing?
+Going plastic-free in Hong Kong isn’t easy, but it’s possible!
+If you haven’t even started, don’t worry, it’s never too late to get involved.
+Here are some great tips for getting your plastic-free Hong Kong life up and running.

 #1 Question your purchases

 One of the most effective ways we can all reduce our waste is by reducing our consumption.
 So, before you buy anything this month, ask yourself: Do I really need this?
 Can I repurpose something we already own?
 If you must purchase, make sure you look for an option with the least amount of packaging.

 #2 BYO water

 Make a commitment to not purchase any plastic water bottles this month.
 It’s hot, so be prepared and leave the house with your reusable water bottle.
 If you don’t already have reusable water bottles at home, we love the No Plastic Mmm Goi bottles by the Lion Rock Press.
 Pick one up at Bookazine.
 Next, download the Tap app or Water for Free app to your phone.
 This will help you find the closest water refill station when you’re out and about.